 Google has integrated the different metro lines on its map, which is very clear, gives you a great orientation and you can immediately see which areas are close to the various stations:

 Step 2: Compare the Apartments in one Area

-As soon as you decided on which neighborhood you would like to live in (or you have 2-3 favorite ones), then it’s now time to compare as many apartment / condominium buildings as possible – regarding the price, comfort, amenities and location.
+As soon as you’ve decided on which neighborhood you would like to live in (or you have 2-3 favorite ones), then it’s now time to compare as many apartment / condominium buildings as possible – regarding the price, comfort, amenities and location.

 Of course you can take a look at apartments online.
-However Bangkok is a very big city, so you probably don’t know which area you will like, and also it’s often hard to tell how far a specific apartment is really away from the public transport – especially the BTS Skytrain and MRT Underground.
+However Bangkok is a very big city, so you probably don’t know which area you will like, and also it’s often hard to tell how far a specific apartment is really away from the public transport – especially the BTS and MRT.
 Google Maps is not always of great help here, because the apartment buildings are often located in narrow Sois, where you can’t walk very fast because you always need to look out for the many motorbikes and cars.
 You can’t see that on the map.